blockchaintp/sextant/docs/deployments/dlts/fabric-services.md

 as well.

-Here we provide specific guidance on how to expose services of a Sextant managed Besu deployment, specifically on an AWS hosted Kubernetes cluster, whether EKS based or not.
+Here we provide specific guidance on how to expose services of a Sextant managed Fabric deployment, specifically on an AWS hosted Kubernetes cluster, whether EKS based or not.

 ## Overview